olmallet81/URT/README.md

 To get fast unit-root tests, we need a fast and flexible OLS regression allowing to get the parameters (regressor coefficients) solution of the multiple linear equation y = X.b, as well as their variances to compute the t-statistics.
 These statistics will be used by the unit-root tests to decide whether the serie is (weakly) stationary or not.

 - ### Constructor
-    The OLS regression is run by declaring an OLS object using the following constructor:
+    The OLS regression is run by instantiating an *OLS* object using the following constructor:
     ```C++
     OLS<T>::OLS(const Vector<T>& y, const Matrix<T>& x, bool stats = false)
     ```